Great Balls of Fire (Dolly Parton album): Singles

 The album's first single, "You're the Only One", was released in May 1979.
 It peaked at number one on the Billboard Hot Country Songs chart, Parton's eleventh song to do so.
 It also peaked at number 14 on the Billboard Adult Contemporary chart, and number 59 on the Billboard Hot 100.
 The song was also a hit in Canada, peaking at number one on both the RPM Country Singles chart and the RPM Adult Contemporary chart.
 It peaked at number 63 on the RPM Top Singles chart.
 The single peaked at number 33 in Australia on the Kent Music Report.

 The second and third singles, "Great Balls of Fire" and "Sweet Summer Lovin'", were released as a double A-side in August 1979.
 "Great Balls of Fire" was aimed at pop radio and failed to chart on its own.
 Its only chart appearance was on the Billboard Hot Country Songs chart, where it charted as the flip-side of "Sweet Summer Lovin".
-"Sweet Summer Lovin'" was released to country radio and was Parton's eleventh song to top the Billboard Hot Country Songs chart.
+"Sweet Summer Lovin'" was released to country radio and it peaked at number 7 on the Billboard Hot Country Songs chart.
 It also peaked at number 47 on the Billboard Adult Contemporary chart and number 77 on the Billboard Hot 100.
 "Sweet Summer Lovin'" was also a hit in Canada, peaking at number six on the RPM Country Singles chart and number eight on the RPM Adult Contemporary chart.

 The fourth single, "Star of the Show", was released in December 1979 in Australia, New Zealand, and the Netherlands.
 It peaked at number 99 in Australia on the Kent Music Report.